-Approved by: Council

-Approved date: Insert date

-Review date: Insert date
+Approved by: Approved date: Review date: Council Insert date Insert date

 In this policy:

 Council - means the Southern Midlands Council.

 Council land - means any land owned, managed by, or under the control of the Council, but does not generally include a road or local highway under the control and management of the Council.